Boshin War: Aftermath

+The Japan that followed

+On the eve of the Russo-Japanese War (1904–05), those in the political and military leadership were individuals who had fought in the Boshin War.
+Well aware of what happened to Matsudaira Katamori—in other words, the fate that awaits a defeated nation—they were considering peace negotiations even before the war began.
+They chose U.S. President Theodore Roosevelt as a mediator between Japan and Russia and sent Kaneko Kentaro to the United States.
+On the other hand, the politicians and military leaders on the eve of World War II (1939–45) were individuals with no knowledge of the Boshin War (except for Saionji Kinmochi).
+When faced with the Hull note, they presumed war was inevitable and launched the attack on Pearl Harbor without considering the long-term consequences, ultimately leading to a devastating defeat.
+The difference in caliber between leaders in the Meiji and Showa eras is often mentioned in the novels of Ryōtarō Shiba.

 Later depictions

 In modern summaries, the Meiji Restoration is often described as a "bloodless revolution" leading to the sudden modernization of Japan.
 The facts of the Boshin War, however, clearly show that the conflict was quite violent: about 120,000 troops were mobilized altogether with roughly 3,500 known casualties during open hostilities but much more during terrorist attacks.
 Although traditional weapons and techniques were used, both sides employed some of the most modern armaments and fighting techniques of the period, including the ironclad warship, Gatling guns, and fighting techniques learned from Western military advisers.

 Such Japanese depictions include numerous dramatizations, spanning many genres.
 Notably, Jirō Asada wrote a four-volume novel of the account, Mibu Gishi-den.
 A film adaptation of Asada's work, directed by Yōjirō Takita, is known as When the Last Sword Is Drawn.
 A ten-hour 2002 television jidaigeki based on the same novel starred Ken Watanabe.
-A Japanese Manga Series, Rurouni Kenshin, by Nobuhiro Watsuki, notably sets place in the war, and the aftermath.
+A Japanese Manga Series, Rurouni Kenshin, by Nobuhiro Watsuki, notably takes place during the war and its aftermath.

 Western interpretations include the 2003 American film The Last Samurai directed by Edward Zwick, which combines into a single narrative historical situations belonging both to the Boshin War, the 1877 Satsuma Rebellion, and other similar uprisings of ex-samurai during the early Meiji period.
 The elements of the movie pertaining to the early modernization of Japan's military forces as well as the direct involvement of foreign (mostly French) forces relate to the Boshin War and the few years leading to it.
 However, the suicidal stand of traditionalist samurai forces led by Saigō Takamori against the modernized Imperial army relate to the much later Satsuma Rebellion.

 The main campaign in the 2012 expansion to Creative Assembly's game Total War: Shogun 2: Fall of the Samurai depicts the Boshin War.
 Players can choose from various historical clans, such as the Imperial Satsuma or the shogunate Aizu.